Monday, April 10th • 02.00 PM – 05.00 PM

 “Critical Conversations” was created to further understand the various issues surrounding race and diversity, provide a venue for "voices" to be heard, and to determine our roles and responsibilities in creating positive social change.
 We realize that these conversations can be difficult as there are many perspectives, privileges, and needs we all possess.
 At the same time, the organizers believe that it is imperative to have these conversations (in as many places as possible) to begin the transformational process of individual understanding, growth, and our ability to create change.
+Organizers acknowledge the complexity and multitude of diversity issues and that we do not have all the answers.
+To guide us along our journey, we invited four well-known speakers from the region that offer unique perspectives on diversity.

 The “Critical Conversations” Conference is designed to provide a platform to allow participants to discuss local and national issues regarding diversity in a safe, educational, and forward moving manner.
 The goals of the conference include: